Naturally Daily

 Inhaler

-You can make a blend by mixing your favorite essential oils and store it in a glass bottle.
+You can make a blend by mixing your favorite essential oils and storing them in a glass bottle.

 Take a few drops on a cotton ball or an inhaler fabric and inhale when necessary.